lantunes/netomaton/demos/pushdown_automata/README.md

 This example illustrates the construction of a Pushdown Automaton.
 Although simplistic, it demonstrates how Pushdown Automata can be seen as Network Automata.
-A Pushdown Automaton can be thought of as a Network Automaton with a single cell.
+A Pushdown Automaton can be thought of as a Network Automaton with a single node.

 Pushdown Automata are more powerful than Finite State Machines (though less powerful than Turing Machines).
 They differ from Finite State